nobstroubleshooting/nobstroubleshooting.github.io/_posts/2024-05-01-Basics-of-Troubleshooting-Part-1.markdown

 Subsequently, embark on a fact-finding mission.
 Determine whether the issue stems from database malfunctions, code discrepancies, or recent deployments.
 A nuanced understanding of the circumstances facilitates targeted problem-solving.

 In the event of a deployment mishap, resist the urge to assign blame prematurely.
 Instead, maintain focus on resolution.
-Keep deployment-related factors in mind as you delve deeper into the issue.
+Keep deployment-related factors in mind as you look deeper into the issue.
 Remember, there's often more to uncover in the intricate landscape of code troubleshooting.

 ### Gathering information
 As you look into the logs, a glaring error catches your eye: a detailed stack trace hinting at a database issue.
 This discovery solidifies the understanding that both the application and the database are at the heart of the problem.